Why Study Medicine in English at Ovidius University of Constanta?

 - The university employs more than 700 professors lecturing a culturally diverse student population exceeding 20,000.

-- The library at Ovidius University is among the largest in Romania, housing more than 500,000 volumes of publication.
+- The library at Ovidus University of Constanta is among the largest in Romania, housing more than 500,000 volumes of publication.

-- The Medicine course at Ovidius University lasts for six years and is taught entirely through English.
+- The Medicine course at Ovidus University of Constanta lasts for six years and is taught entirely through English.

 - The programme is divided into two academic cycles of three years each.